QuickBooks for Bookkeepers: The 2026 Workflow Guide

 QuickBooks Ledger — $10/month, accountant-only

 QuickBooks Ledger is a low-cost tier Intuit built specifically for year-end-only and low-transaction clients — the ones who do not need full QBO but still need a book of record for taxes.
-It's $10/month, accountant-only (you can't buy it as an end user), and includes automated bank feeds, reconciliation, financials, and a direct path into Prep for Taxes.
-For a firm with a long tail of small clients, Ledger can be the difference between a marginally-profitable engagement and a comfortable one.
+It's $10/month, accountant-channel only in the US, and includes automated bank feeds, reconciliation, financials, and a direct path into Prep for Taxes.
+For a firm with a long tail of small clients, Ledger can make low-transaction engagements easier to price.

 Role-Based Access Controls (RBAC)